xavierpayne/awme/README.md

 What is unfinished/todo?
 ------------------------
-The current version is pre-release.
-It defaults to the region you run it in.
-The first official release will actually allow you to cache information from all regions you specify in the config.ini file.
+The current version allows you to cache information from all regions you specify in the config.ini file.

 Where is the rest of the documentation!?
 ----------------------------